Mesa implements the Git HTTP smart protocol over HTTPS.

 admin | All operations |

 API keys can be org-wide or scoped to specific repositories.
-See Auth & Permissions for details.
+See Authentication for details.

 Clone and fetch